danfuzz/samizdat/doc/language-guide/09-module-system.md

 A top-level module definition can indicate bindings to export by using the `export` keyword.

-The basic form is just `export varName`, to cause the contents of the variable named `varName` to be exported from the module, bound to the key `"varName"`.
+The basic form is just `export varName1, varName2, ...`, to cause the contents of the variables named `varName1`, `varName2`, and so on, to be exported from the module, bound to the key `"varName"`.

+As a conveniend short-hand, `export` may be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.

 **Note:** The thing that is exported is the value of a variable, and not the "cell" containing a variable.
 So, it is generally a bad idea to export a variable that was defined with `var` and not `def`.

-As a conveniend short-hand, `export` may be used as a prefix on immutable variable definitions, function definitions (both regular and generic functions), and `import` statements, to export the variables so-defined.

 Examples: